Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Putting it all together: The dynamics of spike trains

 This is the meaning behind the idea of a Dirac delta as an infinitely tall, infinitely narrow, rectangle with area equal to one.

-\section{Putting it all Together: The Dynamics of Spike Trains}
+\section{Putting it all together: The dynamics of spike trains}

-In this last section, we apply the framework developed above to the dynamics of spike trains.
-Fundmentally, the purpose of this formalism is not just to represent spikes more accurately, but to enable mathematically rigorous and consistent modeling and analysis of neuronal dynamics that cannot be treated coherently without it.
+In this section, we apply the framework developed above to the dynamics of spike trains.
+Fundamentally, the purpose of this formalism is not just to represent spikes more accurately, but to enable mathematically rigorous and consistent modeling and analysis of neuronal dynamics that cannot be treated coherently without it.
+In Section \ref{sec:all.together} here, we derive some theoretical results.
+In Section \ref{sec:2.neuron.circuit} below, we apply these results to the analysis of a simple reciprical two neuron circuit.